-There is no distinction between varsity and sub-varsity participation when a single team from a school is entered into a contest.
+There is no distinction between varsity and sub-varsity participation.
 All members of said team are subject to the same uniform rules.
 At the meet manager's discretion, a school may enter more than one team in the competition; pending the same opportunity has been given to all participating schools and all teams are eligible to score.

-Boys and Girls Competing Simultaneously (Track & Field)
+Boys and Girls Competing Simultaneously (Track & Field & Cross Country)

-The Board of Directors has authorized the adoption of NFHS Rule 1-2-3, which permits simultaneous competition of boys and girls events provided the head coaches unanimously agree or if the referee deems it necessary.
-When events are competed together, they should be scored separately.
+Boys and girls' competitions may be competed simultaneously provided the head coaches unanimously agree or if the referee deems it necessary.
+When events are competed together, they MUST be scored separately.